jimmy-penn/grafanc/README.md

 Or alternatively, users can set `HTSLIB` in `Makefile` to the correct htslib directory and execute `make`.

-In case the executable cannot be built from the source code, a prebuilt binary can be find under directory `grafanc/bin/`.
+In case the executable cannot be built from the source code, a prebuilt binary can be found under directory `grafanc/bin/`.

 ### Running medium tests

-Test scripts and test cases are placed under medium_testing directory.
+Test scripts and test cases are placed under `medium_testing` directory.
 Test cases are saved in `test_manifest.txt`.
 Perl script `test_grafanc.pl` is used for manually running these test cases.
 1. Make sure environment variable `PATH` includes current directory `.`.
 1. If necessary, set environment variable `GARFPATH` to include the directory where GrafAnc binary and Perl scripts are located.
 1. Under `medium_testing` directory, execute: `test_grafanc.pl test_manifest.txt`.